 To avoid additional costs, book seats separately.

-For example, out flights to Bogota came inxat €64e pp (not the euros!).
-When booking for two people at the same time the price jumped to €92 pp. Damn you taxes and charges.
+For example, our flights to Bogota came in at €64e pp (not the euros!).
+When booking for two people at the same time the price jumped to €92 pp. Damn your taxes and charges.

 Book separately knowing that worst case, you won’t get to sit beside each other on the plane.
-The plane was half empty so this wasn’t an issue for us, and sure it’s onky a 1.5hour flight.
+The plane was half empty so this wasn’t an issue for us, and sure it’s only a 1.5-hour flight.

-Just like Costa Rica and Panama, proof of onward travel is required before boarding the plane.
-You will need to show it at check in.
+Just like in Costa Rica and Panama, proof of onward travel is required before boarding the plane.
+You will need to show it at check-in.

 Flights with Viva La Colombia depart from Panama Pacifico International Airport (previously known as Howard Air Force Base).

-There is a direct bus to this airport from Albrook Bus Terminal, busses do not always leave from the same gate so ask at any information point.
+There is a direct bus to this airport from Albrook Bus Terminal, Buses do not always leave from the same gate so ask at any information point.

 It costs less than €1 and takes around 40 minutes.